andrioli22/CRUD-2SEMESTRE/README.md

 <h1>
-  This repository has CRUD, a project developed for a Client Registration.
+  This repository has CRUD, a project developed for a Employee Registration.
 </h1>